NSEcho/lldb-scripts/README.md

 # aslr

 `aslr` command enables you to find ASLR offset for specific module.
 Sometimes when you want to set a breakpoint on certain memory location from disassembled binary, you can't do it directly without adding ASLR offset to it, like `address = base_address + aslr_offset`

+# ppblock

+`ppblock` makes a bit sense of objective c blocks, it prints following information:

+* body of the block
+* number of arguments that the block receives
+* types of arguments
+* return type

+All types are in objective c encoding(e.g. `v` means `void`)

 # Remotely debugging